 In data engineer interviews, Python is the second most frequent programming language you will find, behind only SQL.
 In fact, it is listed as a required skill for nearly 75% of data engineer jobs.

-Python data engineering interview questions can be broken down into three main categories:
+Data engineer Python interview questions can be broken down into three main categories:

 This article provides an overview of Python interview questions for data engineers.
 For an in-depth guide on how to answer data engineering interview questions, check out the data engineering learning path.